 Another 1.5 million people applied for unemployment insurance (UI) benefits last week.
 That includes 870,000 people who applied for regular state UI and 630,000 who applied for Pandemic Unemployment Assistance (PUA).
 PUA is the federal program for workers who are not eligible for regular unemployment insurance, like gig workers.
 It provides up to 39 weeks of benefits, but it is set to expire at the end of this year.

 Last week was the 27th week in a row—more than six months—that total initial claims were far greater than the worst week of the Great Recession.
-If you restrict to regular state claims (because we didn’t have PUA in the Great Recession), claims are still greater than the 3rd-worst week of the Great Recession.
+If you restrict to regular state claims (because we didn’t have PUA in the Great Recession), claims are still greater than the third-worst week of the Great Recession.

 We’ve hit a grim milestone.
 Most states provide 26 weeks of regular benefits.
 That means last week was the first week many workers had exhausted their regular state UI.
 However, data on continuing claims for regular state UI is delayed a week, so we can’t see the drop yet.
-The good news is that unless there are administrative glitches, total claims should not fall as a result of individuals exhausting regular state UI, because unemployed workers can move onto Pandemic Emergency Unemployment Compensation (PEUC), which is an additional 13 weeks of regular state UI (and is only available to people who were on regular state UI).
+The good news is that unless there are administrative glitches, total claims should not fall as a result of individuals exhausting regular state UI, because unemployed workers can move onto Pandemic Emergency Unemployment Compensation (PEUC), which is an additional 13 weeks of benefits (and is only available to people who were on regular state UI).
 Note: PEUC was part of the CARES Act.
 It is different from Pandemic Unemployment Compensation, or PUC, the now-expired $600 additional weekly benefit, which anyone on any UI program had been eligible for.
 With people moving from regular state benefits onto PEUC, I expect PEUC began to spike up dramatically last week.
-However, because of reporting delays for PEUC, we won’t get PEUC data from last week until October 8th.
+However, because of reporting delays for PEUC, we won’t get PEUC data from last week until October 8.

 Department of Labor (DOL) data suggest that right now, 28.4 million workers are either on unemployment benefits or have applied recently and are waiting to get approved (see Figure A).
-But importantly, that number is a substantial overestimate for at least two reasons: (1) Initial claims for regular state UI and PUA should be non-overlapping—that is how DOL has directed state agencies to report them—but some individuals are erroneously being counted as being in both programs; (2) Some states are including retroactive payments in their continuing PUA claims, which would also lead to double counting (this story does a great job of explaining this).
+But importantly, that number is a substantial overestimate for at least two reasons: (1) initial claims for regular state UI and PUA should be non-overlapping—that is how DOL has directed state agencies to report them—but some individuals are erroneously being counted as being in both programs; and (2) some states are including retroactive payments in their continuing PUA claims, which would also lead to double-counting (this story does a great job of explaining this).
 The bottom line is that, astoundingly, nobody knows exactly how many people are receiving unemployment insurance benefits right now.
 This is a grim reminder that we need to invest heavily in our data infrastructure and technology.